securityfirst/tent-content/contents_en/travel/kidnapping/beginner/why-do-people-kidnap.md

 *	Share completed [proof of life](umbrella://forms/proof-life-form) forms with your team.

 *	Train in serious incident management or kidnap negotiation.

+*	Kidnap and ransom (K&R) insurance is becoming more widespread.